In 2024, the Utilization Board Funded 17 grants at $280,532. Read about the 2023 check-off funded grants success below!

 Other Funded Grants

-• Dr. Nicole Fiorellino will be researching the yield impacts of late-planted wheat in Maryland.
-Check-off provided $8,565 in 2023 for the first year of research.
+- Dr. Nicole Fiorellino researched the yield impacts of late-planted wheat in Maryland.
+Check-off provided $8,565 in 2023.

-• To support on-farm research, the Utilization Board voted to fund up to $80,350 for the start-up trials coordinator.
+- To support on-farm research, the Utilization Board voted to fund $60,438 for the trials coordinator.
 If you would be interested in doing on-farm research, please contact the Grain Producers!

-• Biologicals has become a popular fertilizer.
-The University of Maryland will be doing unbiased research on biologicals and their enhancement to corn production.
-For the first year of research, $11,793 will be funded.
+- Biologicals have become a popular fertilizer.
+The University of Maryland is currently conducting unbiased research on biologicals and their enhancement to corn production.
+For the second year of research, $7,500 will be funded.